tiziano777/langgraph_agents/README.md

 - ✅ Compatible with API-based LLMs (configurable via YAML)
 - ✅ Supports local execution via quantized models (GGUF + C++)
 - ✅ Modular design per agent
-- ✅ Error handling and retry policies
+- ✅ Error handling and retry policies for API calls
 - ✅ Prompt-level control and auditability

 ---

 ## 🔜 Planned Extensions

-- Integration with authenticated enterprise REST endpoints for input/output
+- Integration with authenticated enterprise REST endpoints for input/output messaging
+- integrate advanced mechanism for Human-in-the-loop and MCP integration.
+- Create a GUI in Streamlit in which Human can use easily the provided agentic tasks
 - Workflow orchestration for chaining multiple agents
 - Use this suite as starting of small controlled agents to deploy a verticalized ecosystem to acomplish advanced data engineering tasks.
-- integrate advanced mechanism for Human-in-the-loop and MCP integration.

 ---